ShunSakurai/easy_paste/README.md

 - Make the "Open files" dialog more useful
 - Create your own heading formats
 - Create an empty table when no file is imported
-- * Resolve an issue where analysis for grouped multilingual files fails
+- \* Resolve an issue where analysis for grouped multilingual files fails

 ### Maybe later
 - Save last used settings
-- Open the tables from inside the program
 - Retain the order of the slices of a file

 ### Features not coming